 - Expand the gap between observation and conclusion

 - Observe and be curious

 - Seek more information

 - Embrace the differences between you and other people

-- Accept people and situations as they are
+- · Accept people and situations as they are

 - You don't need to have an opinion about everything

 - Mind your business and Stop gossiping

 - Turn unnecessary judging into constructive criticism

 - Opens yourself to new experiences

 - Fight with empathy and consideration

-Higher quality friendships happier person Don't judge yourself for judging.
-It's human nature Ac tivity or Assignment Due: Ac tivity No. 1: ΙL tivity or Assignment Due: tivity No. 1: ove My Classmate Next to Me is is a great game for helping foster kindness in students without judgement.
-This game is is is a great game for helping foster kindness in students without judgement.
-This game played with a number of chairs formed into a circle.
-Make sure there is one less chair or ne than the number of players.
-Th e game is played in the following steps: 1.
+Don't judge yourself for judging.
+It's human nature Activity or Assignment Due: Activity No. 1: Activity No. 1: I Love My Classmate Next to Me This is a great game for helping foster kindness in students without judgement.
+This game is played with a number of chairs formed into a circle.
+Make sure there is one less chair cone than the number of players.
+The game is played in the following steps: 1.
 Students will stand around the chairs or benches in circle.
-They will note the students standing next to them.
-Start with one student saying "I love my classmate Arushi because(she is kind), completing the sentence with a piece of information that is true for him- or herself.
-As soon as s/he is finished, everyone who this applies to (including the person in the centre) moves to an empty one that is not right next to them.
-2. The person who remains in standing begins a second round of the game with I love Sumeet because (he is funny) or any other fact about your classmate.
+They will note the student standing next to them.
+Start with one student saying "I love my classmate Arus because(she is kind), completing the sentence with a piece information that is true for him- or herself.
+As soon as s/he is finished, everyone where the sum of the centre is applied to (including the person in the centre) moves to an empty one that is no right next to them.
+2. The person who remains in standing begins a second round of the game with I lo Sumeet because (he is funny) or any other fact abo your classmate.
 3. Continue with the game till atleast one quality of all students is pointed out.
-This will lead to better understanding and acceptance
+This w lead to better understanding and acceptance